centuri-engineering/BioimageDatabaseCourse/main.md

 ### Here comes the CCD

+Some details on how it works [here](https://www.princetoninstruments.com/learn/camera-fundamentals/ )

 * Photon counting!

 * The image is a quantitative, digital, signal

+. . .

 > From now on, an image is represented by a matrix of pixels